-Research at the McKnight Brain Institute
+Research at the MBI

-- Attempt to link these patients in large well-characterized patient registries with pathological tissue (and the development of normal and neurological disease tissue/cell banks), imaging studies (on one of many multi-Tesla magnets housed in the MBI), genetic material (from UF patients placed in the National Institutes of Health Registry), and to a blood and tissue cryopreservation bank.
+- Attempt to link these patients in large well-characterized patient registries with pathological tissue (and the development of normal and neurological disease tissue/cell banks), imaging studies (on one of many multi-Tesla magnets housed in the MBI), genetic material (from UF patients placed in the National Institutes of Health Registry) and to a blood and tissue cryopreservation bank.

 - “Push” therapies from the laboratory into the operating room, and into its newly constructed clinical trials center.

 Additionally, the core will be devoted to developing new technologies, new treatments and innovative regenerative and personalized medicine techniques with the ultimate goal to ease the suffering of patients with chronic neurological diseases.

 The 1Florida Alzheimer’s Disease Research Center is a consortium of Florida institutions — Mount Sinai Medical Center, UF, FAU, FIU and the University of Miami.
 Their team evaluates people with and without memory disorders and other thinking problems for diagnosis and participation in research studies.
 Under the supervision of the FDA, they test new medicines to research their effectiveness on Alzheimer’s disease.

 Under the direction of Laura Ranum, Ph.D., the Center for NeuroGenetics, housed within the Cancer Genetics Research Complex at UF, aims at furthering the understanding of neurological disorders that have a strong genetic component.
 These include (but are not limited to) Huntington’s disease, spinocerebellar ataxias, ALS (Lou Gehrig’s disease) and muscular dystrophy.
 Researchers within this center tackle these diseases from molecular, genetic and clinical approaches in order to define both the causes and potential treatments for these disorders.